-The mechanical transmission system includes the screw assembly (i.e., ball screw or roller screw), the gearbox (optional), and the motor attachment (i.e., direct via either flange and coupling or timing belt side drive).
+The mechanical transmission system includes the screw assembly (i.e., ball screw or roller screw), the gearbox (optional), and the motor attachment (i.e., direct via flange and coupling, or via timing belt side drive).
 The main components of the EMC are illustrated in Fig. 1a.
-According to common industrial practice [22], the EMC has been designed based on the following steps:
+According to common industrial practice [22], the EMC is designed based on the following steps:

-- select the type of screw assembly and its dimensions (i.e., diameter and lead) based on the required cylinder stroke length, average power and dynamic load requirements of the considered working cycle in addition to the desired service life; - select the motor and gearbox combination based on the desired control performance, maximum speed, and continuous torque requirements.
+select the type of screw assembly and its dimensions (i.e., diameter and lead) based on the required cylinder stroke length, the average power and the dynamic load requirements of the considered working cycle, and the desired service life;

+select the motor and gearbox combination based on the desired control performance, maximum speed, and continuous torque requirements.